 Probably the best-known example of Greenwashing in recent years is Volkswagen’s emissions-cheating scandal in which it admitted to rigging 11 million of its own “clean diesels” with devices designed to cheat emissions controls.
 Not surprizing this garnered the most headlines with the kind of settlement that the FTC reached with Volkswagen, which agreed to refund eco-minded consumers more than $11 billion to settle the agency’s allegations.

 The CMA also wants to better understand the impact of green marketing on consumers, in line with the commitment made in its annual plan.
-The CMA is therefore calling on the public to have their say here on what they expect from eco-friendly products, how often they come across green claims, and how these claims affect their purchasing decisions.
+The CMA is therefore calling on the public to react and report greenwashing here on what they expect from eco-friendly products, how often they come across green claims, and how these claims affect their purchasing decisions.
 The CMA is also consulting with charities, businesses and other organisations to get a clearer picture of the issues in this area - and the Ecohome Network have reached out to participate.

 Following these discussions, the CMA intends to publish guidance for businesses next summer to help them support the transition to a low carbon economy without misleading consumers.
 At this early stage, the CMA has not reached a view as to whether or not consumer protection law has been broken.
 However, if it finds evidence that businesses are deliberately misleading consumers, then it will take appropriate action.